How to Add Page Numbers to a PDF (Free, 2 Min)

 Most documents benefit from page numbers, but a few categories absolutely require them:

 Legal contracts and court exhibits: page numbers are required for evidence and reference.
-Bates numbering (a sequential numbering format used in litigation, often with a prefix like "ABC000123") is sometimes mandated.
+Bates numbering (a sequential numbering format used in litigation, often with a prefix like "ABC000123") is sometimes mandated; the U.S. Courts Electronic Case Filing Administrative Procedures require sequential pagination on filed exhibits.
 Without page numbers, lawyers cannot cite specific provisions during deposition or trial.

-Academic theses and dissertations: every university style guide (APA, MLA, Chicago, school-specific) specifies page numbering format.
+Academic theses and dissertations: every university style guide (APA 7th ed., MLA 9th, Chicago, school-specific) specifies page numbering format.
 Submitting without correct numbering is a routine reason for revisions.

 Printed booklets and reports: readers physically cannot navigate a printed document without page numbers.
 Even a 20-page brochure handed out at a conference is harder to discuss in a Q&A without numbers.